Scotty Bowman: Pittsburgh Penguins (1991–1993)

-Detroit Red Wings
+Detroit Red Wings (1993–2002)

-In 1993–94, Bowman became coach of the Red Wings, and led them to a first-place finish in the Western Conference, but his Red Wings were ousted in the first round by the young San Jose Sharks.
+In 1993–94, Bowman became coach of the Detroit Red Wings, and led them to a first-place finish in the Western Conference, but his Red Wings were ousted in the first round by the San Jose Sharks.
 According to an apocryphal story, Bowman had difficulty in the maze-like tunnels of the San Jose Arena, eventually having to be rescued after getting lost and twice locking himself into rooms.

 In 1995, the Red Wings made it to the Stanley Cup Finals, their first finals appearance in 29 years, but were swept by the New Jersey Devils in four straight.
 In the 1995–96 regular season, he won a record 62 games.
-However, they lost to the Colorado Avalanche in the Western Conference Finals.
+However, they lost to the Colorado Avalanche in the Western Conference finals.

 In the 1997 playoffs, Bowman led the team to its first Stanley Cup in 42 years by sweeping the Philadelphia Flyers 4–0.
-The Red Wings repeated the feat the following season (1998) by defeating the Washington Capitals in 4 games.
+The Red Wings repeated the feat the following season (1998) by defeating the Washington Capitals in four games.

-In 1999 and 2000, they lost to the Colorado Avalanche in the Western Semi-Finals, and in 2001 they were eliminated by the Los Angeles Kings in the first round.
+In 1999 and 2000, they lost to the Colorado Avalanche in the Western Conference semifinals, and in 2001 they were eliminated by the Los Angeles Kings in the first round.

-Bowman decided in February 2002 that he would retire at the end of the season and he went out as a winner as his Red Wings won the Stanley Cup by defeating the Carolina Hurricanes 4 games to 1.
+Bowman decided in February 2002 that he would retire at the end of the season, and he went out as a winner as his Red Wings won the Stanley Cup by defeating the Carolina Hurricanes, four games to one.
 During the presentation of the Cup on the ice, Bowman put on an old pair of skates so he could take a lap with the Cup.
 He then publicly announced his retirement from coaching.
-At the time of his retirement, he was second on the Red Wings' all-time wins list behind only Jack Adams.
+At the time of his retirement, he was second on the Red Wings' all-time wins list, behind Jack Adams.
 He is now third, behind Adams and Mike Babcock.

 Bowman received the Wayne Gretzky International Award in 2002.